The skateboarding society is a social phenomenon that is a part of the sporting world. Let’s learn more about the subcultures of riding skateboards.

 What Are The Different Skateboard Styles?

 Skateboarding enthusiasts explore diverse styles to suit their preferences and skills.
-Some popular skateboarding styles include freestyle, vert skateboarding, park skateboarding, street skateboarding, downhill skateboarding, off-road skateboarding, and cruising.”
+Some popular skateboarding styles for boys consisted freestyle, vert skateboarding, park skateboarding, street skateboarding, downhill skateboarding, off-road skateboarding, and cruising.”

 Why Do Skaters Dress Like That?